amsatrio/RLCalc/README.md

 An application for calculating resistors, inductors and capacitors free on android.

-Note: This is a free version, open source, and without ads.
+Note: This version is a free, open source, and without ads.

 ## Installation